NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fear of God.md

 * * *

 You embed a divine fear into the triggering foe that lasts for 10 minutes.
-During that time, you ignore that creature's temporary immunity to your Demoralize attempts and whenever you successfully Demoralize the triggering enemy, you can instead increase their existing frightened condition by 1 (or 2 on a critical success) to a maximum of [[Conditions/Frightened|Frightened 4]].
+During that time, you ignore that creature's temporary immunity to your Demoralize attempts and whenever you successfully Demoralize the triggering enemy, you can instead increase their existing frightened condition by 1 (or 2 on a critical success) to a maximum of [[Frightened|Frightened 4]].

 *Source: Pathfinder Lost Omens Divine Mysteries*
 *ORC*